Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 apparant indifference of Republican

-politiciaus, or the pretended *‘don’t-care-
+politicians, or the pretended *‘don’t-care-

-a-cuss’’ demeanor of theordinary town-
+a-cuss'’’ demeanor of theordinary town-

 ship worker.
 The truth is they have